Kevin Kane (American football): Coaching career

-Northern Illinois
+While at Wisconsin Kane worked with the defensive line and linebackers under Bret Bielema and Dave Doeren.

 In 2011, Kane began his first stint as Northern Illinois University.
-He coached the tight ends and fullbacks in 2011, before moving to the defensive side of the ball from 2012-2014, coaching the linebackers.
+He coached the tight ends and fullbacks in 2011, before moving to the defensive side of the ball from 2012-2014, coaching the safeties and linebackers.
 Kane also coordinated the special teams in 2013 and 2014.

-Kansas

 For the 2015 football season, Kane returned to his alma mater, coaching the Kansas linebackers.
 The following year, he returned to Northern Illinois as the teams defensive coordinator and safeties coach.

-SMU

-In January 2018, it was announced that Kevin Kane would join new head coach Sonny Dykes at SMU as the defensive coordinator.
+In January 2018, it was announced that Kane would join new head coach Sonny Dykes at SMU as the defensive coordinator.

-Illinois
+In 2018 Kane was named a Broyles award nominee.

 Kane was named the associate head coach & outside linebackers coach at Illinois in January 2021.
 The move reunited Kane with Bret Bielema, whom he worked under at Wisconsin.
-In 2022, Kane assisted defensive coordinator Ryan Walters lead one of the top defenses in the Nation.
+In 2022, Kane assisted defensive coordinator Ryan Walters to lead one of the top defenses in the Nation.
 The Fighting Illini defense finished the year in the top 8 in rushing defense, passing defense, total defense, and number one in scoring defense after giving up 12.3 points per game.
 This stellar performance helped Walters land the head coaching position at Purdue.

-Purdue

 Following the 2022 season, Kane followed Walters to Purdue as the defensive coordinator.

 Personal life

-Kane and his wife have three children.
+Kane and his wife Theresa have three children.